 Dartmoor is so named from one of the main rivers, The River Dart, that rises from two major tributaries the East Dart (at Kit Rock, Whinney’s Down) and West Dart (at Lower White Tor) that conjoin at Dartmeet; a scenic beauty spot that’s pretty much geographically located in the most central point of the moor.

 The River Dart flows in a south-easterly direction until it leaves the moor at Buckfastleigh and continues in a southerly direction through Totnes until filtering into the sea at Dartmouth.
+If you’re looking for the ultimate Devon road trip, then you might consider following the roads which snake their way alongside the River Dart for some of the best views that the South West has to offer!

 The Granite Landscape of Dartmoor